ExpressionEngine/ExpressionEngine-User-Guide/source/development/modules.rst

   This is an optional file, required only if your module needs to include a tab on the publish page.
 It must have a class with a name that is a combination of the package's name with a ``_tab`` suffix.
-  There are no required class variables, though be sure you invoke the super object in your constructor.
+  There are no required class variables.
 Because multiple modules may be adding fields to the publish page, all third party tab fields are namespaced using the package name when displayed on the publish page.
   This namespacing will be stripped prior to any data being returned to